 12 things you (probably) didn’t know about the Wars of the Roses

-But, argues historian Matthew Lewis in his new book, the roots of these dynastic civil wars went deeper and the branches reached further than this timeframe suggests.
-Here, writing for History Extra, Lewis shares 12 lesser-known facts about the conflicts…
+But, argues historian Matthew Lewis, the roots of these dynastic civil wars went deeper and the branches reached further than this 30-year timeframe suggests.
+Here, writing for History Extra, Lewis shares 12 lesser-known facts about the Wars of the Roses…

 Jack Cade’s rebellion rocked the Lancastrians